betfair-datascientists/betfair-datascientists.github.io/src/tutorials/historicStreamFiles.md

         }
     ]

-# This means that 1.97GBP was traded at $17 and 0.82GBP was traded at $17.50
+# This means that 2.97GBP was traded at $17 and 0.82GBP was traded at $17.50
-# $17 was the most recently traded price and 2.79GBP was traded in total for this message
+# $17 was the most recently traded price and 2.79GBP has been traded on this runner in this update
 ```

 ### Betfair Starting Price